Protect your workloads in the cloud with Azure Defender

 - Azure Defender It is an evolution of Azure Security Center with threat protection capabilities to protect infrastructures wherever they are, including virtual machines, databases, containers, IoT and much more, whether they are hosted in the hybrid cloud (Azure and / or other clouds) as if they still reside in a classic on-premises datacenter.

-In the previous article we went into detail in Microsoft 365 Defender and in this article we will explain how Azure Defender helps.
+In the previous article we went into detail on Microsoft 365 Defender and in this article we are going to explain how Azure Defender helps.